Superintendent: Dusty Naumann, Decatur

 Showmanship awards will be awarded to the school or club selected as having the best public image.
 Awards will be

-given to the first and second place.
+given to the first and second place of the show.
 Major considerations in the selection of winners will be as follows:

 A. Appropriate display and presentation of projects